PopHIVE/PopHIVE_DataHub/README.md

 ## Using these data

 The data shown on PopHIVE.org are found in ./Data/Webslim/.
 These files are mostly stored in parquet format.
-If using R, these can be downloaded into using the arrow package in R. For example:
+If using R, these can be downloaded using the arrow package in R. For example:

 library(arrow)